 "Pedal for on average 6 to 7 hours per day for two weeks and over 1100 km"

-From Bragança to Sagres, passing through small villages where stories and history have stopped in time: Sendim, Freixo, Castelo Rodrigo, Almeida, Alfaites, Monsanto, Idanha a Velha, Castelo de Vide, Marvão, Jerumenha, Monsaraz, Santa Clara, Alzejur.
+From Chaves to Sagres, passing through small villages where stories and history have stopped in time: Vila Pouca de Aguiar, Vila Real, Régua, Mezio, Castro Daire, Termas do Carvalhal, Cabrum, Viseu, Termas de Alcafache, Manteigas, Alpedrinha, Castelo Novo, Castelo Branco, Póvoa e Meadas, Castelo de Vide, Marvão, Jerumenha, Monsaraz, Santa Clara, Alzejur.
 Meeting the friendly people of rural Portugal and tasting the gastronomic riches of the country from North to South.

 When you get to the end of the “Travessia” you will leave behind a country of strong contrasts, but the images you will have collected will remain permanently recorded in your memories, and in the memories of all those who took up the challenge and pedaled through the depths of Portugal with you.
 Images of the locals with skin weathered by the sun, who greet us as we pass by, invite us to join them at the table, to enjoy food that tastes of the land it was grown on and where time still moves slowly, leaving us time to savour life.

 This “Travessia” was conceived to cross the country off-road, and by the most isolated and remote route possible.
 This means we are in close contact with "Portugal at its most natural".
-The route runs from the North to the South, along the border all the way to Pias and then crosses the country diagonally to the Vicentina Coast, reaching Sagres following the coast line.
-In most of the places we stay there is limited accommodation, and for this reason we have to limit the number of people we can accept on the mountain bike “Travessia” of Portugal, this historical event in the world of mountain biking in Portugal.
+The route runs from the North to the South, Through the middle of the country all the way to Pias and then crosses the Alentejo province diagonally to the Vicentina Coast, reaching Sagres following the coast line.
+In most of the places we stay there is limited accommodation, and for this reason we have to limit the number of people we can accept in the “Travessia” of Portugal, this historical event in the world of mountain biking in Portugal.

 This is 14 consecutive mountain bike rides, amongst the best you will find in Portugal.
-If you can't do the whole “Travessia” you can do only a part (minimum 4 stages).
+But if you can't do the whole “Travessia” I accept a booking for either the first or the second week.

-All of the course is recorded on maps and tracks for GPS which can also be bought from us if you are interested.
+All of the course is recorded on maps and tracks for GPS.